Axioms for infinite matroids: Examples

-Let us call this matroid the {\em $n$-dimensional cycle matroid\/} of the complex~$K$ and denote it by~$M_n(K)$.
-In general, this is a non-finitary matroid; we do not know whether it is always cofinitary.
+Let us call this matroid the {\em $n$-dimensional cycle matroid\/} of the complex~$K$, and denote it by~$M_n(K)$.
+In general, this is a non-finitary matroid, but by the result of Afzali and Bowler~\cite{AfzaliBowler12} mentioned after Theorem~\ref{thinsumsmatroid} it is always cofinitary. \COMMENT{}

 \medbreak

 We remark that even for $n=1$ it was not entirely trivial to verify~(CM) for this matroid.
 For $n>1$ we know of no direct proof.
 The other essential axioms, such as (C3), (I3) or~(B2), also appear to be hard to verify directly when the complex is infinite. \COMMENT{}